TheMarkersFoundation/parser/README.md

 Markers is a new Markup format dedicated for easy of use and simple - but beautiful documentation.

-The Markers Parser is a Haskell library that allows you to parse Markers files into Haskell data structures, and also to convert said Haskell data structures into various file types, such as HTML, Markdon, and JSON with more possibilities to come.
+The Markers Parser is a Haskell library that allows you to parse Markers files into Haskell data structures, and also to convert said Haskell data structures into various file types, such as HTML, Markdown, and JSON with more possibilities to come.
 The Markers Parser is a work in progress, however, it is already available for use.

 ###  Installation & Usage